abuicke/caimito/README.md

-# caimito: a small java and kotlin library for working with android.
+# caimito: java & kotlin for android

 To add a dependency on caimito using Maven, use the following: